 Many rosacea sufferers find that conventional treatments are either ineffective or in some cases may actually exacerbate the condition.
 Due to the inconsistent results, increasingly more people are interested in alternative therapies using natural products to ease inflammation and control the symptoms of rosacea.

 As mentioned previously, bacterial overgrowth within the small intestine is another big factor for the symptoms of rosacea, which is why antibiotics are prescribed.
-Burdock Root does display antimicrobial properties but one should also consider the use of a good quality probiotic supplement such as Mega Probiotic ND by Food Science of Vermont.
+Burdock Root does display antimicrobial properties but one should also consider the use of a good quality probiotic supplement such as Mega Probiotic ND.
 The use of a good probiotic supplement will help to ensure that the bacteria that are responsible for rosacea are kept in check and cannot thrive within the intestines.

-Finally, I am not keen on some of the conventional prescribed topical products currently available for the control of rosacea due to their unpredictable levels of success and in some cases these topical can actually aggravate skin.
+Finally, I am not keen on some of the conventional prescribed topical products currently available for the control of rosacea due to their unpredictable levels of success and in some cases these topicals can actually aggravate skin.
 There are many good topical products including HealGel Intensive, an advanced skin rescue gel, developed by five leading plastic and cosmetic surgeons, that soothes, repairs and protects damaged skin.
 HealGel Intensive contains Arnica, Madecassosside, peptides and biodynes which all work in synergy to reduce inflammation and to aid cellular renewal, boost collagen production and to reduce swellings and bumps on the face.
+Another topical product that has amazing feedback is Sheald Recovery Balm by iS Clinical, a powerful, calming, nourishing and restorative balm that helps a wide variety of skin concerns including rosacea, scars, cuts, grazes and is ideal for post-procedure use.

 We all understand the importance of moderate exposure to the sun however for rosacea sufferers this can be very detrimental as ultraviolet light can aggravate the symptoms.
 Rosacea sufferers need to use a physical blocking sun filter such as zinc oxide or titanium dioxide.
 These physical sunscreens will not irritate the skin and will provide optimal protection from ultraviolet radiation from the sun.